sjbiaga/kittens/mt-7-StateT/README.md

   evalʹ(expr).result
 ```

-We can use either `for` comprehension or an infinte `LazyList` to oscillate:
+We can use either `for`-comprehension or an infinte `LazyList` to oscillate:

 ```Scala
 given unit = Zero